solana-labs/solana/proposals/src/passive-stake-delegation-and-rewards.md

 instruction is not necessary.
 When claiming rewards, the total lamports deposited into the StakeState and as validator commission is proportional to `VoteState::credits - StakeState::credits_observed`.

 * `account[0]` - RW - The StakeState::MiningPool instance that will fulfill the
 reward.
-* `account[1]` - RW - The StakeState::State instance that is redeeming votes
+* `account[1]` - RW - The StakeState::Delegate instance that is redeeming votes
 credits.
 * `account[2]` - R - The VoteState instance, must be the same as
 `StakeState::voter_id`

-Reward is payed out for the difference between `VoteState::credits` to `StakeState::credits_observed`, and `credits_observed` is updated to `VoteState::credits`.
-The commission is deposited into the `VoteState` token balance, and the reward is deposited to the `StakeState` token balance.
-The reward and the commission is weighted by the `StakeState::lamports`.
+Reward is payed out for the difference between `VoteState::credits` to `StakeState::Delgate.credits_observed`, and `credits_observed` is updated to `VoteState::credits`.
+The commission is deposited into the `VoteState` token balance, and the reward is deposited to the `StakeState::Delegate` token balance.
+The reward and the commission is weighted by the `StakeState::lamports` divided by total lamports staked.

-The Staker, or the owner of the Stake program sends a transaction with this instruction to claim the reward.
+The Staker or the owner of the Stake program sends a transaction with this instruction to claim the reward.

 Any random MiningPool can be used to redeem the credits.